jerenner/T9BeamTestAna/README.md

 Output are png's, pdf's; and mainly ascii files with fitted numbers of e, mu, pi; or p; or mu+pi over 300 MeV.
  - E.g. ascii_output_220p_plots.txt

-## plotting the mu and pi yields scaled to per day rates
+## Plotting the mu and pi yields scaled to per day rates

  The yields scalling is based on interval between spills of 40s; as function of the momentum.